 Financial assistance is available for students who qualify.
 Students who anticipate applying for financial aid should start the process at the same time they apply to the program, otherwise it may be too late to be considered for financial aid for the first semester.
 There are several types of assistance available.
-More information is available through the NFCC College Financial Aid Office at (850) 973-1621; Displaced Homemaker Program at (850) 973-1664; or Employment Connections at (850) 973-9675.
+More information is available through the NFCC College Financial Aid Office at (850) 973-1621 or Employment Connections at (850) 973-9675.